 Developing Health Literacy Skills in Children and Youth, a new book from the National Academy of Sciences’ Roundtable on Health Literacy,* presents the proceedings of a workshop held in November 2019, just a few months before the pandemic.
-It I striking to think how quickly things were about to change.
-The lack of mention of COVID-19 is striking, especially in the context of schoolchildren and young adults who were about to get a crash course in public health, but the principles discussed at the workshop are as important and relevant now as ever before.
+How quickly things were about to change!
+The lack of mention of COVID-19 is striking, especially in the context of schoolchildren and young adults who would soon get a crash course in public health, but the principles discussed at the workshop are as important and relevant now as before.

 The proceedings are thorough, concise and available to download now as a free pre-publication PDF.
 The paperback version may be pre-ordered now at the same link as for the PDF.

 For a summary of the workshop, I recommend the introduction, which is followed by three sections covering:

 - Places: Where youth confront health literacy challenges and develop skills

 - People: Research and lessons from addressing specific populations’ health literacy needs